The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: Loop weight Lg

 Similarly, as one link pattern can be converted into another upon the action of a product of $\rho_i$ operators, one Dyck path can be converted into another one by attaching or removing rhombi $l^{(i)}$ and triangles $t^{(i)}$ and $t_{i,l/r}$.

 Now we introduce the notion of partial ordering on the Dyck Paths.
 A path $\pi_1$ is contained in another path $\pi_2$: $\pi_1\prec\pi_2$ if $\pi_1$ can be completed to $\pi_2$ by adding to it triangles and lozenges.
 To make this notion less ambiguous we need to indicate, for example, what is the largest Dyck path w.r.t.$~$all other Dyck paths.
 Let us choose the element $\pi_0$ to be the largest, then the smallest element will be $\tilde{\pi}_0$.
-This means that the addition of the triangles or lozenges to the element $\pi_0$ is forbidden as well as the removal of the triangles or lozenges from the element $\tilde{\pi}_0$, hence all Dyck paths are contained in the region surrounded by the triangle $D_L=\{\{0,L\},\{L,0\}\,\{0,-L\}\}$.
-This region $D_L$ is depicted on the fig.(\ref{figregion}).
+This means that the addition of the triangles or lozenges to the element $\pi_0$ or the removal of the triangles or lozenges from the element $\tilde{\pi}_0$ is forbidden.
+Hence all Dyck paths are contained in the region surrounded by the triangle $D_L=\{\{0,L\},\{L,0\},\{0,-L\}\}$.
+This region $D_L$ is depicted in Fig. \ref{figregion}.

-In order to compute the remaining elements of the ground state we will need the eq.(\ref{qKZem}), which we rewrite in the following form for $\pi=\{\alpha,0,0,\beta\}$:
+In order to compute the remaining elements of the ground state we will need the (\ref{qKZem}), which we rewrite in the following form for $\pi=\{\alpha,0,0,\beta\}$:

 where we defined the operator $\delta_i$:

 The boundary $q$KZ with $\pi=\{0,\alpha\}$ (\ref{bqKZ3}) is also useful to rewrite as:

 where we defined the operator $\gamma_l$: